Bounded Reflexivity & Constraint Theory

 Physical Constraints

 Market depth creates immediate physical constraints on capital flows.
 Research using artificial market models found that when momentum traders increase from 0% to 50% of participants, quote existence probability falls from 35% to 20% and order volume decreases substantially.
-Market impact increases non-linearly as available liquidity depletes.
-6
+Market impact increases non-linearly as available liquidity depletes.9

-You cannot move $10 billion without significant market impact—this is not a behavioral limit but a physical one.
+Moving $10 billion creates significant market impact—a physical limit, not a behavioral one.
 Order book depth determines how much can be traded before exhausting available liquidity at favorable prices.
 During the 2008 crisis, the Asset-Backed Commercial Paper market collapsed from ~$2 trillion in 2007 to ~$400 billion in 2008—an 80% decline—creating a hard liquidity constraint that bounded reflexive deleveraging.

 In the dot-com bubble, short-sale constraints created asymmetric liquidity.
 Internet stocks showed rebate rates 1.08% lower on average, with 46% falling in the worst 10% tail.
 Short interest reached only 2.8% for internet stocks despite extreme overvaluation.
 When lock-up periods expired 180 days post-IPO, unlocked shares increased from $70 billion to $270 billion between November 1999 and April 2000.
 This created a massive supply shock that liquidity couldn’t absorb, with stocks showing -28.8% relative decline in the 6-month post-lock-up period.
 The constraint wasn’t behavioral—it was the physical mismatch between supply and available buying capacity.